t4sk/t4sk.github.io/video-scripts/wei.md

 # Ether

-Similary to how US dollar is the currency of US, `Ether` is the currency used within Ethereum, except it's digital.
+Similary to how the currency of US is dollar, the currency used within Ethereum is `Ether`

 `Ether` is used to

-- reward miners for mining a block
+- Pay block reward
 - pay for transaction fee
 - and you can also transfer it between accounts

 The smallest unit of `Ether` is `wei` and one `Ether` is equal to 10^18 `wei`

-Here is a complete list of units and the more commonly used ones are `wei`, `gwei`, and `ether`
+Here is a complete list of units

-You can use the units `Wei`, `finney`, `szabo` and `ether` inside your Solidity contract.
+and you can use `Wei`, `szabo`, `finney`, and `ether` in Solidity

+but we will focus on the more commonly used ones, `wei`, and `Ether`

 Let's go through an example.

 Here we have our contract.

-Inside the contract there is a variable set to one `ether` and another variable set to one `wei`.
+Inside the contract there is a variable set to one `wei` and another variable set to one `ether`.

 Units can be only be added after literal numbers.